seanmerron/Retirement-Roadmap/README.md

 -  Have house/dinner parties vs. going out with friends.
 -  Go out with a certain amount of cash and leave the cards at home.
 -  Happy hour and the cheap alcohol.
 You're not baller and drunk anyways...
+-  Know what specials are on what days at restaurants
 -  Eat at home.
+It gets fun the more you do it.
+Maybe start off by alternating between home and out and slim down out as you get better.
 -  Take advantage of your local rec center and library.

 PAY WITH CASH
 -  Don't get sucked into rewards cards that can get you 3% or less cash back or equivalent miles (I've done the math).
 Using cash can save you ~15% per month because of the psychological effects of handing someone your cash.
 I didn't believe it at first either but it’s true just try it.
+-    But Sean, I pay off my credit card bill every month and get back money!
+Yeah I get this and it’s hard to convince people otherwise but most utilities and mortgages won’t let you use a credit card anyways so your other bills are what’s on the credit card and if scrutinized enough shouldn’t be getting you that much cash back.
+Don’t ever use cash back as the reason to buy something.
 - You don't see the random tip line on a receipt when you pay with cash.
 - It's a truly gratifying feeling not having any credit cards.
+Just knowing the balance of your checking account without having to wait for credit to process with tips and do the math is nice.
+Use your debit card for automatic payments.
 - I take out the cash for Groceries and Entertainment at the beginning of the month and make it last knowing exactly how much I have left.
 It helps with sticking to your budget.

 Start a Material Stash